alessiaghidini/CH-630-drug-discovery/GETTING_STARTED.md

 3. Install the Course Environment

-   Inside the folder you downloaded from GitHub, there is a file called `environment.yml`.
+   Inside the folder you downloaded from GitHub, you will find the file `environment.yml`.

    Open a terminal and create the environment:

    `conda env create -f environment.yml`

-   Activate the enviromnet:
+   Then activate the enviromnet:

    `conda activate drug_discovery`